- Studied: Master of Vet Science

 As an Aboriginal woman with a passion for veterinary science research, Layla Schrieber chose to do her Master of Science in Veterinary Science at the University of Sydney on dogs and streptococci in an Aboriginal Australian community.

-“One of my cousins forwarded an email from the Faculty of Veterinary Science looking for an Indigenous PhD student.
+“One of my cousins forwarded an email from the Sydney School of Veterinary Science looking for an Indigenous PhD student.
 I met with Dr Robert Dixon, who ended up becoming my supervisor, and since I was pregnant at the time we decided on a Masters project as it would not be as stressful as the PhD,” said Layla.

 “As I am based in Cairns, Robert put me in touch with James Cook University, which had a really good program called Building Indigenous Research Capacity (BIRC).
 Through this program, I met Professor Rick Speare who has done a lot of work on zoonoses and also has experience working with Indigenous students.
 So Rick became my co-supervisor.”

-“When Robert passed away, I was lucky enough to have Dr Gary Muscatello, also from the Faculty of Veterinary Science, agree to supervise me in the last stages of my research.
+“When Robert passed away, I was lucky enough to have Dr Gary Muscatello, also from the Sydney School of Veterinary Science, agree to supervise me in the last stages of my research.
 I am so grateful because I really believe that without his input I wouldn’t have successfully completed my degree.”

 Layla discovered that there is not much published zoonosis research conducted in Aboriginal communities – what she read was mainly descriptive prevalence data of diseases sampled in dogs, with only a few studies including human samples.
 So her study on streptococci on dogs and humans in the Yarrabah Aboriginal community, located near Cairns in North Queensland, was important and pioneering research.